 People with SSD become so focused on their symptoms that they can become severely distressed and experience difficulties with daily life or may even suffer disability.
 The extreme anxiety sufferers experience over their symptoms leads them to frequently make doctor appointments.

-Examples of excessive thoughts, feelings and behaviors associated with SSD include the following:
+Examples of excessive thoughts, feelings, and behaviors associated with SSD include:

 - Believing regular physical sensations are a result of a serious condition

 - Seeing physical sensations as harmful and problematic

 - Suspecting that medical assessments and treatments have been inadequate